Rajan Parrikar Music Archive

 Namashkar.

-In this conspectus we look at one of the foundational melodic blocks of the Hindustani edifice – Raganga Raga Kalyan.
-It is denominated variously as Yaman, Iman, Eman and Aiman.
-Although the raga is as old as the hills, its historical antecedents are not easy to pin down.
-The fog of uncertainty concerning its origins has engendered many mythologies, such as the ipse dixit that awards credit for its conception to Amir Khusro.
-Here will be examine the Kalyan raganga, its contemporary musical structure and performance practice.
+In this conspectus, we explore one of the foundational melodic pillars of the Hindustani tradition – Raganga Raga Kalyan, known variously as Yaman, Iman, Eman, and Aiman.
+Although ancient as the hills, its historical antecedents remain elusive.
+This fog of uncertainty has engendered many mythologies, such as the ipse dixit that credits its conception to Amir Khusro.
+Here, we examine the Kalyan raganga, tracing its contemporary musical structure and performance practice.

 Raganga Kalyan and Raga Kalyan